Trump’s Howard Stern Videos: Melania Is From Austria, Ivanka Made Him Swear Not To Date Women Younger Than Her

 Trump once again said Melania was from Austria on June 3, 1999, as can be heard in the next video.

-However, in spite of the many times that Trump said Melania was from Austria, Melania, according to The Daily Beast, is from Slovenia and only worked as fashion model in Austria.
+However, in spite of the many times that Trump said Melania was from Austria, Melania, according to the Daily Beast, is from Slovenia and only worked as a fashion model in Austria.
 It’s not clear if Trump didn’t know Melania was from Slovenia or if Trump was merely telling Stern that Melania was from Austria.

 [Featured Image by Evan Agostini/Getty Images]